puranjaymohan/puranjaymohan/README.md

 # Puranjay Mohan
 Hi, I'm Puranjay — an electronics and firmware enthusiast who loves tinkering with technology and making things work.
-Worked on different projects involving cross-domain skills like IoT, Machine Learning, PCB design, and much more.
+Worked on different projects involving cross-domain skills like linux kernel development, IoT, Machine Learning, PCB design, and much more.
 I enjoy solving engineering problems and developing solutions to them using my vault of skills.
 I love adding new skills to this vault.
-I live in India and am currently a sophomore pursuing a bacherlors degree focusing on Electronics and Communication Engineering. 🚀
+I live in India and am currently a junior pursuing a bacherlors degree focusing on Electronics and Communication Engineering. 🚀

 ## My values
 💖 Safety and trust<br>